UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

     oc annotate route <route_name> haproxy.router.openshift.io/ip_whitelist="192.168.1.10 192.168.1.11 192.168.1.12"

-To allow a network CIDR through to the route, declare the network CIDR as so:
+To allow a CIDR block through to the route, declare the CIDR block as so:

     oc annotate route <route_name> haproxy.router.openshift.io/ip_whitelist="192.168.1.10/24"

-You can even use a mix of IP addresses and a network CIDR:
+You can even use a mix of IP addresses and a CIDR block:

     oc annotate route <route_name> haproxy.router.openshift.io/ip_whitelist="192.168.1.10 180.5.61.153 192.168.1.0/24 10.0.0.0/8"